zaborowska/GeantSimulation/utils/h5/README.md

 where:
  - <OUTPUT_FILE> overwrites the default output name (input file name with the extension changed from `.root` to `.h5`)
  - <NUM_CELLS> sets number of cells in R x Phi x Z (or X x Y x Z for Cartesian coordinates).
 By default equal to 24.
- - <CARTESIAN> 0/1 flag specyfing if Cartesian coordinates should be used insted of cylindrical (default) ones.
+ - <CARTESIAN> 0/1 flag specifying if Cartesian coordinates should be used instead of cylindrical (default) ones.

 or